NOOK eBook Reader

 Nighttime Reading and NOOK

-Lighted Nook Cover E-ink devices like the NOOK and Kindle don't have backlighting.
+E-ink devices like the NOOK and Kindle don't have backlighting.
 If you want to read in the dark, you'll have to have a book light of some kind.
-NOOK eBook Readers have plenty of accessoriesicon available and you can find a wide variety of book lights that work well with the NOOK.
+NOOK eBook Readers have plenty of accessories available and you can find a wide variety of book lights that work well with the NOOK.

 I bought a lighted NOOK cover for my NOOK (or I should say my husband did and gifted it to me on my birthday) and this has made nighttime reading possible because I need to have the bedside light off if I stay up to read in bed.
 (The link takes you to the particular cover I use.)